pmgbergen/porepy/tutorials/Readme.md

 6. [single phase flow](./single_phase_flow.ipynb) describes how to use the model class `SinglePhaseFlow`.
 The tutorial exposes several extensions and how to solve a mixed-dimensional problem with only a few lines of code.
 7. [poromechanics](./poromechanics.ipynb) covers combining the models of mass and momentum balance to obtain a model for poromechanics.
 8. [exporter](./exporter.ipynb) documents how to export data from PorePy for external visualization (e.g. ParaView).
 Several examples of exporting is demonstrated.
-9. [simulation exporting](./simulation_exporting.ipynb) TODO: Either add description, or if it's combined with the above tutorial: edit above description.
+9. [simulation exporting](./simulation_exporting.ipynb) shows how one can export data for visualization in PorePy model-based simulations.

 For the more experienced user, some more specific tutorials are also available: